 AI Translation Challenges The Case for Language Learning

 The Conversation reports that real-time AI translation is increasingly embedded in everyday tools, from live speech translation in video calls to auto-dubbing on TikTok (Maurice and Antoniou, May 13, 2026).
 The authors frame that capability as prompting a basic question: if machines can translate instantly, is investing years to learn another language still worthwhile?
 The Conversation article argues that language learning produces cognitive benefits through effortful practice, invoking the concept of "desirable difficulties," and warns that translation tools can miss cultural nuance and deeper communicative skills (Maurice and Antoniou, May 13, 2026).
 A 2024 Conversation piece by Elba Ramirez traces the technology's evolution and notes Google Translate's transformation since 2006 (Ramirez, Oct 21, 2024).
-Editorial analysis: for practitioners, the pieces recast AI translation as accessibility infrastructure, not a full substitute for bilingual competence.
+For practitioners, the pieces recast AI translation as accessibility infrastructure, not a full substitute for bilingual competence.

 What happened